Plexsq/application/README.md

 Music client for [music.plexs.me](https://music.plexs.me).

 made using Kotlin + Jetpack Compose.
-Streams directly from our api, u may Sign in using email OTP Verification  or Google's OAuth.
+Streams directly from our api, currently available ways to sign in is email OTP Verification.

 ## Build